MIDFIELDR/midfieldr/README.md

 # Tabulate results
 DT[, race_sex := paste(race, sex)]
 DT_display <- dcast(DT, race_sex ~ completion_status, value.var = "N")
-setcolorder(DT_display, c("race_sex", "positive"))
+setcolorder(DT_display, c("race_sex", "timely", "untimely"))
 setnames(DT_display,
-  old = c("race_sex", "positive", "negative"),
+  old = c("race_sex", "timely", "untimely", "NA"),
-  new = c("Group", "Positive outcome", "Negative outcome") )
+  new = c("Group", "Timely completion", "Untimely completion", "Did not complete") )
 ```

 Tabulated results of usage example.
-“Positive outcome” is the count of
+“Timely completion” is the count of
-graduates completing their programs in no more than 6 years.
-“Negative
+graduates completing their programs in no more than 6 years; “Untimely
-outcome” is the sum of those graduating in more than 6 years plus those
+completion” is the count of those graduating in more than 6 years; “Did
-not graduating.
+not complete” is the count of non-graduates.

 <table class=" lightable-paper" style="font-family: &quot;Arial Narrow&quot;, arial, helvetica, sans-serif; margin-left: auto; margin-right: auto;">
 <thead>